nicolasbrugneaux/CV/README.md

 CV
 ==

-This is my Curriculum Vitae template in php
+This is my Curriculum Vitae template in php.
+Based on Bootstrap

 If you want to use it for your own CV, it's totally fine.